yioneko/vtsls/README.md

 ## TypeScript version

 Similar to VSCode, the server is bundled with the latest TypeScript and the bundled version is used by default.
 To switch to the workspace version, use command `typescript.selectTypeScriptVersion` or set configuration option `vtsls.autoUseWorkspaceTsdk` to `true`.
+To ignore the bundled version set configuration option `vtsls.typescript.globalTsdk` to the alternative path.

 ## LSP Features